AlBi-HHU/genetic-phasing-scripts/README.md

 Requires:
 1. regions of parental VCF files (zenodo)
 2. regions of progeny VCF files (zenodo)
-3. ped file, specifying the pedigree relationships (zenodo)
+3. ped files, specifying the pedigree relationships (zenodo)

+Run the snakemake pipeline `Snakefile-Genetic` with rule `all`

+If the downsampled parental coverage is to be reproduced as well, it requires:
+4. regions of downsampled parental VCF files (zenodo)

-Run the snakemake pipeline `Snakefile-Phase`
+Run the snakemake pipeline `Snakefile-Genetic` with rule `downsample`

 # Recreating the whole-chromosome results